Cherry Almond Date Cookies

 • 1 teaspoon baking powder

-• 1/4 teaspoon salt
+• ¼ teaspoon salt

-• 1/2 cup granulated sugar
+• ½ cup (50g) granulated sugar

-• 1 large egg
+• 1 large egg room temperature

-• 1/2 teaspoon vanilla extract
+• ½ teaspoon vanilla extract

-• 1/2 teaspoon almond extract
+• ½ teaspoon almond extract

-• 1/2 cup slivered almonds
+• ½ cup (60g) sliced almonds

-• 1/2 cup chopped dates
+• ½ cup (60g) chopped dates

 Instructions

-• In a medium size mixing bowl, toss together flour, baking powder and salt.
+• In a medium size mixing bowl, toss together flour, baking powder, and salt.
 Set aside.

-• In a large bowl with a handheld mixer or the bowl of a stand mixer fitted with the paddle attachment, beat butter and sugar on medium-high until light and fluffy.
+• In a large bowl with a handheld mixer or the bowl of a stand mixer fitted with the paddle attachment, beat butter and sugar on medium-high until light and fluffy, about 3-4 minutes.
 Add egg and beat again.
 Add vanilla extract and almond extract and beat again until completely combined.
-Slowly add flour mixture and mix on low until dough comes together.
-Add the nuts and chopped dates and stir until completely combined.
-Add the chopped cherries and stir until evenly dispersed.
-Cover and allow cookie dough to chill in the refrigerator at least 1 and 1/2 hours and up to 2 days.

 Did you make this recipe?Mention @freshaprilflours on Instagram or tag #freshaprilflours!